 NBA Scouts have hopped on the Kuminga hype-train.
-He’s projected to go at the top of the NBA Draft in either 2021 or 2022; depending on his reclassification decision.
+He’s projected to go at the top of the NBA Draft in 2021.
 He shows tremendous upside and fits well in today’s NBA.

 One thing is for sure: if you find yourself in an open lane between Kuminga and the basket, stay out of the way or you might become a poster.

 This article was originally published February 13, 2020.
 It’s been updated to track Kuminga’s recruitment and announcement that he’ll enter the G League.